 What is equal to the old Royal Viking Line, the ships do have longer portstays and a very wide range of cruises, not being stuck in a simple seven-day cycle.
 They really roam the oceans.
 The first voyage of Viking Sky started at the 25th of february 2017 in Civitavecchia in Italy and took her into the western Mediterranean to Tunesia, France and Spain, ending in Valencia.
 Afterwards, she started to climb up the European coast northbound.
 With more ships arriving the coming years it isn't hard to understand that the roaming ships of this new company will be seen across the world to show off their Scandinavian splendour.

 On june the 22nd, the Viking Sky was officially christened in Tromso, Norway.
 The ship was blessed by the cutting of a rope holding a bottle of Gammel Opland Aquavit, instead of champagne.
 Why use French things on such a Norwegian occation...
 The rope of course was split by a gilded Viking axe...
 Besides, Gammel Opland was the favorite brand of Torstein Hagen's mother, nicknamed Mamsen, not very co-incidentally also the name of the ships Norwegian deli.
 Marit Barstad is the ships' godmother, and she is the sister of Torstein.
 During the ceremony, onlookers were pleased by a large concert by several Norwegian artists to the likes of the Arctic Philharmonic, Lisa Stokke, Violet Road, Sara Marielle Gaup Beasca and Jorn Hoel.
-At the end of summer, Viking Sky will start her crossing of the Atlantic to spent her wintermonths in the sunny Caribbean, before returning to Europe for the 2018 summer.
+At the end of her first summer, Viking Sky started crossing the Atlantic to spent her wintermonths in the sunny Caribbean, before returning to Europe for the 2018 summer.